-The proposed Project will remove habitat with the potential to support two listed species, SKR (Federal Threatened and State Threatened), and Swainson's hawk (State Threatened).
+The proposed Project will remove habitat with the potential to support two listed species, SKR (Federal Endangered and State Threatened) and Swainson's hawk (State Threatened).

 SKR.
-An estimated 12.52 acres of potential habitat for SKR occurs within the Study Area.
-No potential SKR burrows or evidence of occupation (including burrows, scat, tail drags, or dust baths) were detected on the Study Area, however, there is low potential for SKR.
-Impacts to SKR occupied habitat could be a potentially significant impact under CEQA; however, the proposed Study Area occurs within the SKR Fee Assessment Area of the SKR HCP.
-Any impacts to the SKR would be covered under the SKR HCP with payment of the fee, which also would reduce any significant impacts to a less than significant level.
+An estimated 15.52 acres of potential habitat for SKR (12.04 acres of onsite disturbed nonnative grassland, 0.03 acre of offsite disturbed non-native grassland, and 3.45 acres disturbed/developed) occurs within the Study Area.
+No potential SKR burrows or evidence of occupation (including burrows, scat, tail drags, or dust baths) were detected on the Study Area; however, there is low potential for SKR.
+Impacts to SKR occupied habitat could be a potentially significant impact under CEQA; however, the Study Area occurs within the SKR Fee Assessment Area of the SKR HCP.
+Any impacts to SKR would be covered under the SKR HCP with payment of the fee, which also would reduce any significant impacts to a less than significant level.

 Swainson's Hawk.
-Development of the proposed Project would remove 18.77 acres of potential foraging habitat for migrating Swainson's hawks during spring/fall and winter.
+Development of the proposed Project would remove 15.52 acres (12.04 acres of onsite disturbed non-native grassland, 0.03 acre of offsite disturbed non-native grassland, and 3.45 acres disturbed/developed) of potential foraging habitat for migrating Swainson's hawks during spring/fall and winter.
 Although this species is listed as Threatened by the state of California, CESA does not protect migrant habitat unless the habitat supports breeding/nesting, thus protection under CESA would not be triggered by the Project.
 Furthermore, the loss of the limited amount of potential foraging habitat would not be a significant impact under CEQA.
-Regardless, as Swainson's hawk is a MSHCP Covered Species, any loss of habitat by the Project would be covered through compliance with the MSHCP including the payment of MSHCP development fees.
+Regardless, as Swainson's hawk is a MHSCP Covered Species, any loss of habitat by the Project would be covered through compliance with the MSHCP including the payment of MSHCP development fees.